symbolic_should_have

-Should have and will not have done in Egyptian Arabic
+Regrets and future avoidances: ‘should have’ and ‘will not have done’ in Egyptian Arabic

-The expressions “should have” and “will have done” in Egyptian Arabic are quite tricky.
+The expressions “should have” and “will have done” are quite tricky in Egyptian Arabic.
 Let’s see some solutions.

 Tenses in Arabic are easy compared to other languages.
-The Arabic verb basically knows only two different (morphological) forms: the present and .
+The Arabic verb basically knows only two different (morphological) forms: the present and past tense.

-I know that the term tense is problematic since the meaning (and translation!) depends on the situation, the context, the position of the narrator, etc.
+I know that the term tense is problematic since the meaning (and !) depends on the situation, the context, the position of the narrator, etc.

 In other words, past tense is just a morphological term – because a verb that is conjugated in the past tense form does not always express an action that happened a long time ago!
 It may, for example, also express a wish.